 sudo dnf config-manager --add-repo https://download.opensuse.org/repositories/home:/phiwo:/peek/Fedora_25/home:phiwo:peek.repo

-For Fedora 26 add this repository:
+For Fedora 26 and later, add this repository:

 sudo dnf config-manager --add-repo https://download.opensuse.org/repositories/home:/phiwo:/peek/Fedora_26/home:phiwo:peek.repo

 sudo dnf install peek

 ffmpeg package you can use the RPM Fusion free

 Once the repository is enabled install FFmpeg with: